 There are approximately 150 different traffic violations you can be charged within North Carolina.
 We handle all of them!

 Even though speeding tickets are common throughout the State, they can have a very real and serious effect on your driver’s license and insurance rates.
 Individuals charged with speeding infractions that go to court without a lawyer can be making a big mistake by not realizing the consequences that can accompany even a simple speeding ticket.
-We will work for you to minimize the impact of the ticket on your license as well as the financial impact of an insurance rate increase, which on average a 25% increase in your insurance rate per point.
+We will work for you to minimize the impact of the ticket on your license as well as the financial impact of an insurance rate increase, which on average is a 25% increase in your insurance rate per point.
 Merely paying off your speeding ticket is equivalent to a guilty plea which could have serious negative implications for your license and driving record.

 There are a number of factors to consider in how you deal with a criminal traffic charge, and making the wrong decision could result in significant fines, insurance penalties, and possible revocation of your license.
 Your traffic history, as well as pending charges and the timing of the charges, play a large role in how to handle your ticket.
 Sometimes, a reduction in speed is all you need, but other times a ‘Prayer for Judgment Continued (PJC)’ or a reduction to ‘Improper Equipment Violation – Speedometer’ is required to avoid points and revocation.
 Some judges and some district attorneys are more likely to offer such relief, while others will deny it.
 Every court and courthouse has its own rules, regulations, and procedures for handling traffic cases, and often you can run afoul of those local rules.

 These tickets are normally associated with an accident and, if so, we can normally have these dismissed with proof that any claims associated with the accident have been paid.
 If there is no accident involved then they are treated as minor moving violations and must be addressed properly to avoid an insurance increase.